 Want to teach medicine?
 Practice where opportunities to provide medical training abound

-Clinical training is a valuable part of the physician experience at Permanente Medical Groups
+Medical training is a valuable part of the physician experience at Permanente Medical Groups

-Teaching medicine and training the next generation of doctors is fundamental to the continuing success of the Permanente Medical Groups.
 It’s also part of our mission to improve health care in our communities, as well as a source of satisfaction and joy for many of our physicians.
 If you aspire to guide the development of future clinicians, consider a career as a Permanente physician.

 Kaiser Permanente provides some of the most sought-after medical education programs in the country.
 In 2021, Permanente physicians taught and trained more than 6,000 fellows, residents, and medical students from schools such as Stanford University, Emory University, Oregon Health & Science, University of Southern California, several University of California institutions, and more.